 The Bianchi Cup has been the gold standard in action shooting competition since 1979.
 Over 40 years of Bianchi Cup history can be found at the Green Valley Rifle and Pistol Club in the back woods of Hallsville, Missouri.

-If you want to be a part of history and compete with some of the best shooters in the world, come join us the week before Memorial Day weekend, where the world’s foremost competitors will vie for the one of the most lucrative awards schedules in all of the shooting sports.
+If you want to be a part of history and compete with some of the best shooters in the world, come join us, where the world’s foremost competitors will vie for the one of the most lucrative awards schedules in all of the shooting sports.

 Course of Fire

 The Practical Event: From the appropriate shooting line, the shooter fires at distances from 10 yards to 50 yards under varying time limits.

 The Barricade Event: From within shooting boxes and behind barricades, a shooter fires at targets on either side of the barricade at different distances and under varying time limits.